Cian911/switchboard/README.md

 switchboard watch -p /home/user/Downloads -d /home/user/Movies -e .mp4
 ```

-!!! info
-    We highly recommend using absolute file paths over relative file paths.
+> We highly recommend using absolute file paths over relative file paths.
 Always include the `.` when passing the file extension to switchboard.

 And that's it!
 Once ran, switchboard will start observing the user downloads folder for mp4 files added.
 Once it receives a new create event with the correct file extension, it will move the file to the users movies folder.